KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/factorymethod/README.md

 ![Test](../../../../../../../doc/patterns/images/factory_method_cx.png)

 In the given solution a base class for vouchers has been defined with properties we assume to be common for most concrete scenarios.
 The creation process has been encapsulated in a concrete voucher creator inheriting from the _AbstractVoucherCreator_.
-For the two pilot clients there are now the _FreakliesShopVoucherCreator_ which creates _FreakliesShopVoucher_s and the _MoronStoreVoucherCreator_ producing _MoronStoreVoucher_s.
+For the two pilot clients there are now the _FreakliesShopVoucherCreator_ which creates _FreakliesShopVouchers_ and the _MoronStoreVoucherCreator_ producing _MoronStoreVouchers_.

 As requested the vouchers for Mrs. Freakly contain an additional field `serialNumber`, which is not part of a MoronStore voucher.